jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

                                     new_points, locations, multipliers))
 model_predictions <- predict(model2, trans_new_points)

-error <- valid_response-model_predictions
+error <- valid_response - model_predictions

 # Root Mean Squared Error
-RMSE <- sqrt(sum(error**2)/length(error))
+RMSE <- sqrt(sum(error**2) / length(error))

 # 'Normalised' RMSE
 RMSE/diff(range(trans_design$response))
 ```

 ```
-## [1] 0.254
+## [1] 0.245
 ```

-The normalised RMSE is the probably too high for this model.
-This is a metric for assessing the error of a prediction based on the root of the average squared error, divided by the range over which the training set response varies.
-Thus it can be considered a sort of percentage error.
+The normalised RMSE is probably too high for this model.
+The RMSE is a metric for assessing prediction error  based on the root of the average squared error, divided by the range over which the training set response varies.

-This might be because of the low number of data-points, but more likely it is due to the inadequacy of model we fit.
+This result might be due to the low number of data-points, but more likely it is due to the inadequacy of model we fit.
 ABM simulation are often too non-linear to expect simple response surfaces such as the one fitted above to do a good job of 'standing in' for the simulation.
 However, fitting a response surface does help us to understand the way in which the model responds to different inputs.

 The inadequacy of the model in prediction helps to motivate the non-parameteric methods such as kriging used in the next part of the workshop, where no specific functional form is assumed for the meta-model.